DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.exfiltration.open-port-22-ingress-on-security-group.md

 ## Description

-Opens ingress traffic on port 22 from the Internet.
+Opens ingress traffic on port 22 from the Internet (0.0.0.0/0).

-Warm-up: Creates a security group.

-Detonation: Calls AuthorizeSecurityGroupIngress
+<span style="font-variant: small-caps;">Warm-up</span>:

+- Create a VPC and a security group inside it.

+<span style="font-variant: small-caps;">Detonation</span>:

+- Call ec2:AuthorizeSecurityGroupIngress to allow ingress traffic on port 22 from 0.0.0.0/0.

 ## Instructions